TRAIL NAME: Griffith Observatory to Mt. Hollywood to Mt. Lee at Griffith Park.

 WATER REQUIRED.
 WATER CHECK WILL BE PERFORMED.
 If you do not take enough water or are not appropriately equipped for this hike, you will be turned away from doing this hike with us even if you show up.
 Please note, that we have expectations for Level 5 hikers.

 RECOMMENDED: Comfortable walking shoes (Distance is a factor).
 Long Wind Breaker Pants (so dry brush doesn’t hit your legs).
-Double the water you usually take (usually a backpack or camel back are good to carry your hydration liquids).
+Double the water you usually take (usually a backpack or Camelbak/hydration pack are good to carry your water).
 Small Snack to eat when we get to the Hollywood Sign (You’ll want a snack!).
 Use the restroom prior to meeting time as there are none along the way.

 The Hollywood Sign Hike is quite a demanding trail distance wise, but quite fun!
 Try to pack as light as possible.
 Please plan accordingly.